ahmed-shehataa/Android-Roadmap/README.md

 **:point_right: `Don't Worry right now about that, we 'll provide you with useful resources to learn that`**

 ## Intermediate part 1:
 Before we start with sqllite..
-What is the DataBase generally?
+What is the Database generally?
 [simple tutorial](https://youtu.be/FR4QIeZaPeM)

-then start with learing sqllite commnads before implement it with android studio:
+then start with learning sqllite commands before implement it with android studio:
 #### :clipboard: Resources:
 ProgrammingKnowledge: [check this](https://www.youtube.com/playlist?list=PLS1QulWo1RIa0-Cs2Qx6GFyiIVVVS9lCS)

 `Additional but very useful:`
 *To master sqllite* check this [Sqllite fully tutorial](https://www.sqlitetutorial.net)

-then you should learn networking basics: (working with a remotly data)
+then you should learn networking basics: (working with a remotely data)
 #### :clipboard: Resources:
 Android Basics: Networking ​ (due to 5 weeks)
 [check this](https://mena.udacity.com/course/android-basics-networking--ud843)